-Given that the \Planck\ 2015 data establish even stronger constraints on the primordial power spectrum than the 2013 results, it is interesting to revisit the reconstruction of the potential $V(\phi)$.
+Given that the \Planck\ 2015 data establish even stronger constraints on the primordial power spectrum than the 2013 results, it is of interest to revisit the reconstruction of the potential $V(\phi)$.
 Section~\ref{sec:Vphi_taylor} presents some new results following the same approach as in \citetalias{planck2013-p17} (explained previously in \cite{Lesgourgues:2007gp} and \cite{Mortonson:2010er}).
 But in the present work, we also present some more general results, independent of any assumption concerning the initial field velocity $\dot{\phi}$ when the inflaton enters the observable window.
-Following previous studies \citep{Kinney:2002qn,Kinney:2006qm,Peiris:2006ug,Easther:2006tv,Peiris:2006sj,Peiris:2008be,Lesgourgues:2007aa,Powell:2007gu,Hamann:2008pb,Norena:2012rs}, we reconstruct the Hubble function $H(\phi),$ which determines both the potential, $V(\phi )$, through
+Following previous studies \citep{Kinney:2002qn,Kinney:2006qm,Peiris:2006ug,Easther:2006tv,Peiris:2006sj,Peiris:2008be,Lesgourgues:2007aa,Powell:2007gu,Hamann:2008pb,Norena:2012rs}, we reconstruct the Hubble function $H(\phi),$ which determines both the potential $V(\phi )$ through

-and the solution $\phi (t)$, through
+and the solution $\phi (t)$ through

 with $H'(\phi) ={\partial H}/{\partial \phi}.$ Note that these two relations are exact.
-In Sect.~\ref{sec:Hphi_taylor}, we fit $H(\phi)$ directly to the data, implicitly including all canonical single-field models in which the inflaton is rolling not very slowly ($\epsilon$ not much smaller than one) just before entering the observable window, and the issue of having to start sufficiently early in order to allow the initial transient to decay is avoided.
-The only drawback in reconstructing $H(\phi)$ is that one cannot systematically test the most simple analytic forms for $V(\phi)$ in the observable range (for instance, polynomials of order $n=1,3,5,\dots$ in $(\phi-\phi_*)$).
-But our goal in this section is to check how much one can deviate from slow-roll inflation in general, independently of the shape of the underlying inflation potential.
+In Sect.~\ref{sec:Hphi_taylor}, we fit $H(\phi)$ directly to the data, implicitly including all canonical single-field models in which the inflaton is rolling not very slowly ($\epsilon$ not much smaller than unity) just before entering the observable window, and the issue of having to start sufficiently early in order to allow the initial transient to decay is avoided.
+The only drawback in reconstructing $H(\phi)$ is that one cannot systematically test the simplest analytic forms for $V(\phi)$ in the observable range (for instance, polynomials of order $n=1,3,5,\dots$ in $(\phi-\phi_*)$).
+But our goal in this section is to explore how much one can deviate from slow-roll inflation in general, independently of the shape of the underlying inflaton potential.